Charles S. Kilburn: Early military career

-Kilburn was initially assigned to the 17th Cavalry Regiment and posted to Camp Harry J. Jones in Douglas, Arizona, where he took part in defense of the Mexico–United States border during the Pancho Villa Expedition.
+Kilburn was initially assigned to the 17th Cavalry Regiment and posted to Camp Harry J. Jones in Douglas, Arizona, where he took part in defense of the Mexico–United States border during the Mexican Border War.
 In May he was promoted to first lieutenant.
-In August, Kilburn was promoted again, thus time to temporary captain, as the army underwent its huge expansion during U.S. participation in World War I. From September to December 1917, Kilburn was assigned to Camp Sherman, Ohio as aide-de-camp to Brigadier General Willard Ames Holbrook, the commander of the 165th Infantry Brigade.
+In August, Kilburn was promoted again, thus time to temporary captain as the army underwent expansion during U.S. participation in World War I. From September to December 1917, Kilburn was assigned to Camp Sherman, Ohio as aide-de-camp to Brigadier General Willard Ames Holbrook, the commander of the 165th Infantry Brigade.

 From December 1917 to February 1918, Kilburn was assigned to the 83rd Field Artillery Regiment at Fort D. A. Russell, Wyoming, and, from February to September 1918, Kilburn was assigned to the 8th Cavalry Regiment in Marfa, Texas.
-Following this, from September to December 1918, Kilburn was again aide-de-camp to Willard Holbrook, who was by now the commander of the newly activated 9th Division at Camp Sheridan near Montgomery, Alabama.
+From September to December 1918, Kilburn was again aide-de-camp to Willard Holbrook, who was now the commander of the newly activated 9th Division at Camp Sheridan near Montgomery, Alabama.
 While he was in this position the war ended due to the Armistice with Germany.
 From January to March 1919, Kilburn was assigned to Fort Bliss, Texas as a student at the Machine Gun Officers' Course.
 He was then assigned as aide-de-camp to DeRosey Caroll Cabell, commander of the Army's Southern Department.

 In December 1919, Kilburn married Edith Chabot of San Antonio.
 They were the parents of three daughters and a son.